China-Africa Forest Governance project

-Between 2014 and 2017, we will work in China and four African countries: Cameroon, Democratic Republic of Congo (DRC), Mozambique and Uganda.
+Between 2014 and 2018, we are working in China and four African countries: Cameroon, Democratic Republic of Congo (DRC), Mozambique and Uganda.

 Each of these countries hosts important China-Africa sustainable development challenges.
 They are countries in which the scale of Chinese investment and trade in forest-related sectors is significant and, in the case of Cameroon and DRC, where there is ongoing timber legality work supported by the European Commission.
 IIED already has established strong partnership in these countries through several years of forest governance work with influential local partners.

 Our main partners in China include Research Institute of Forestry Policy and Information at the Chinese Academy of Forestry (CAF) and Global Environmental Institute (GEI).

 Our lead African partners are: Centre for Environment and Development (Cameroon), Reseaux Ressources Naturelles (DRC), Terra Firma (Mozambique), Advocates Coalition for Development and Environment (Uganda).

 Internationally, the World Wide Fund for Nature (WWF) is a critical partner whose expertise in engaging with sustainable corporate practices is of great value.

 This project develops evidence and capacity to create opportunities for improving policy and Chinese company practices in favour of sustainable land use and benefits to local women and men in Cameroon, DRC, Mozambique and Uganda.